jsbenjamins/gazecode/README.md

 mobile eye-tracking data.
 Currently Pupil Labs and Tobii Pro Glasses data are supported.
-The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (Hooge and  Camps, 2013, Froniters in Psychology, 4,
+The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (Hooge and  Camps, 2013, Frontiers in Psychology, 4,
 996) and offers a simple to use interface to browse through and categorise the detected fixations.